ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Static-Broadcaster-Py.rst

    import rclpy
    from rclpy.node import Node

+   import tf_transformations

    from tf2_ros.static_transform_broadcaster import StaticTransformBroadcaster

-   import transforms3d

    class StaticFramePublisher(Node):
       """
       Broadcast transforms that never change.

       This example publishes transforms from `world` to a static turtle frame.
       The transforms are only published once at startup, and are constant for all time.